 University Work Study Program

-A student interested in this type of employment must complete a UMFK Student Employment application that is available at the UMFK website and from the Student Employment Office.
+A student interested in this type of employment should contact the UMFK Student Employment office or the UMFK website and search for the Student Employment Office.

 Direct Loan Program